SysCV/spc2/README.md

 2. use sampled action candidates and sensor observation to predict the action's consquences, namely future visual structure and probability of states of interest, such a s agent speed and chance of collision etc.
 3. Use cost function to estimate the preference of different sampled action sequences.
 Only one sequence will be selected and its action on the current step will be executed.

-**Please see the explanation and demo video [here](https://drive.google.com/file/d/1FpuutMCMunenzes73j0uDlYVxsLRG1Oz/view?usp=sharing)**
+**Please see the explanation and demo video [here](https://drive.google.com/file/d/1O7u_ifm0HZE1mBCEgnRW7aoyrX7WgEoZ/view?usp=sharing)**

 ## Usage

 ### Training

 To train **IPC**, you need the collaboration of python programs and the simulator because it train fully online in the driving environment.
-Before training, you are expected to download [pretrained weights](https://drive.google.com/file/d/1DyO6EtsQ_lhDKOJSJVpi7XrWoVHD3xra/view?usp=sharing) and move it to **pretrain/** folder.
+Before training, you are expected to download [pretrained weights](https://drive.google.com/file/d/1O7u_ifm0HZE1mBCEgnRW7aoyrX7WgEoZ/view?usp=sharing), which has backbone pretrained, and move it to **pretrain/** folder.

 #### Python-side